josephslab/josephslab.github.io/_pages/team.md

 <br>
 (some) Summer 2024 Undergraduates; left to right: Claudia,Gabriel, John, Sophia
 <br><br>
-### Claudia Colligan (Undergrad)
-Claudia is a senior Biology major here at MSU; she has been a part of the lab since May 2023.
-She only wear a contact in one eyeball.

-### Gabriel Dunn (Undergrad)
-Gabe is a junior Environmental Biology/ZOO major here at MSU but is switching his major to Chemical Engineering.
-Gabe has been in the lab since January 2024.
-He is also the Best DJ in East Lansing (Name: AD MORTEM).

 ### Sophia Lanning (Undergrad)
 Sophia is a senior Biochemistry and Molecular Biology major at MSU.
 She has been part of the lab since May 2024.
 Sophia is left handed!